shirai91/technical-questions/README.md

   - Do not use non-alpha characters in your image or file names (so no %, &, \$, etc…)

 ### Question 4
+Can you explain any common techniques or recent issues solved in regards to front-end security?

 We resolved the cookie injection by move jwt token and sensitive datas from localStorage to cookie with 'httponly'

 ### Question 5
+What actions have you personally taken on recent projects to increase maintainability of your code?

 - Sometime i refactor old component which outdated with current structure to improve maintainability
 - Write instruction about how to start a new feature, and how to use our cli tool